ROSS-org/ROSS/README-vis.md

 Currently several different types of instrumentation have been added to ROSS: GVT-based, real time sampling, and event tracing.
 All 3 instrumentation types can be used independently or together.
 The options for the data collection show under the title "ROSS Stats" when you run `--help` with a ROSS/CODES model.
 No instrumentation type requires changes to the model-level code in order to run.
-Just make sure you've built ROSS using the Vis2 branch and then rebuild your model (including CODES if necessary).
-However, the event tracing does require some minor changes to model code in order to collect event type information.
+Just make sure to update ROSS for the instrumentation and then rebuild your model (including CODES if necessary).
+Although the event tracing feature can run without requiring changes to the model code, some minor changes to model code are necessary in order to collect event type information.
 The details are described in the event tracing section below.

 For all instrumentation types, you can use `--stats-filename` option to set a prefix for the output files.
 All of the output files are stored in a directory named `stats-output` that is created in the running directory.